status-im/bigbrother-specs/data_sync/mvds.md

 ## Abstract

 In this specification we describe a minimum viable protocol for data synchronization inspired by the Bramble Synchronization Protocol<sup>1</sup>.
-This protocol is built on top of the Bramble Synchronization Protocol and was designed in order to ensure reliable messaging between peers communicating across an unreliable peer-to-peer (P2P) network where they may be unreachable or unresponsive.
+This protocol is designed to ensure reliable messaging between peers communicating across an unreliable peer-to-peer (P2P) network where they may be unreachable or unresponsive.

 We present a functional specification for future implementation<sup>2</sup> as well as reference simulation data which demonstrates its performance.